BMW vs SHAD Motorcycle Lugagge

 The only saving grace for BMW in this case is their incorporation of a patented adjustable mechanism that allows the box to be expanded using just one hand.
 In fact, the only other feature that seems like a win for BMW is actually debatable.
 The motorbike’s ignition key can be used with the top box lock, however, the locking cylinder is sold as an extra while SHAD’s uses a separate key but it comes included.

-BMW Aluminium Top Box vs SHAD TR37 Terra Aluminium
+BMW Aluminium vs SHAD TR37 Top Box

 Turning attention towards each brands’ smallest aluminium motorcycle top boxes, it would be fair to say the only reason someone would opt for the BMW case is the fact that it has a BMW logo.